 Insulation testing is a central element of electrical safety in harsh working environments such as concrete demolition, gutting works, rock excavation, or tunnel construction.
-Wherever hydraulic drives, controls, and supply lines carry electrical energy—such as on hydraulic power units for site work for concrete demolition shear or hydraulic splitter—the condition of the insulating materials determines personal protection, asset availability, and process reliability.
+Wherever hydraulic drives, controls, and supply lines carry electrical energy – such as on hydraulic power units for site work for concrete demolition shear or hydraulic splitter – the condition of the insulating materials determines personal protection, asset availability, and process reliability.
 Professional testing prevents failures, reduces downtime, and helps avoid damage to machinery and infrastructure.
+Well-structured test routines provide traceable evidence of electrical integrity and support risk-based maintenance planning.

 Objectives and benefits of insulation testing on construction sites

 The testing aims to detect electrical risks at an early stage, maintain functional safety, and minimize downtime during operation.
 In concrete demolition and special demolition, during gutting works and concrete cutting, in rock excavation and tunnel construction, and in natural stone extraction, humidity, cement laitance, dust, and vibration are omnipresent.
 These influences stress cable jackets, potting compounds, seals, and terminals.
-Proper insulation testing provides robust condition data that keep maintenance and repair plannable—especially when concrete demolition shear or hydraulic splitter are operated via electric hydraulic power pack units.
+Proper insulation testing provides robust condition data that keep maintenance and repair plannable – especially when concrete demolition shear or hydraulic splitter are operated via electrically driven hydraulic power pack units.
+In addition to technical safety, consistent testing strengthens regulatory compliance and preserves component service life through timely intervention.

 Typical scopes of testing on hydraulic-electrical systems